exaexa/ls47/README.md

 # LS47 hand-computable cipher

 This is a slight improvement of the ElsieFour cipher as described by Alan Kaminsky [1].
-We use 7x7 characters instead of previous (barely fitting) 6x6 to be able to encrypt some structured information and add a simple key-expansion algorithm.
-Similar security considerations hold.
+We use 7x7 characters instead of original (barely fitting) 6x6, to be able to encrypt some structured information.
+We also describe a simple key-expansion algorithm, because remembering passwords is popular.
+Similar security considerations as with ElsieFour hold.

-There's 3D-printable SCAD model of the whole thing.
+There's also a 3D-printable SCAD model of the whole thing.
+Yay!

 ### Character board

-We have added some real punctuation, basic stuff for writing a bit of markdown, and quotes&parens for writing structured information.
+We have added some real punctuation, basic stuff for writing expressions, punctuation and quotes.
 The letters of the board now look like this:

 ```
 _ a b c d e f